BokononPL/Bokonon.Rebalance/README.md

 # Bokonon.Rebalance
 A mod for R2Northstar (Titanfall 2) balancing weapons.

+### Description
+The goal of this mod is to make many pilot builds and playstyles viable, as opposed to vanilla Titanfall 2 which is heavily dominated by CAR + Stim.<br>
+In a nutshell, what I want is for players to be able to play any gun they find the most fun, and not feel like they're handicapping themselves, like they made the "wrong" choice.

 ### The following weapons have been nerfed:

 - All SMGs<br>